 I did mention he was in the process!
 Basically he got through two rounds of interviews not only one with the owner but with the management under her as well.
 He definitely likes to follow-up and had been throughout his process until he no longer got a response from the owner.
 She simply wasn't responding to his e-mails or voicemails and he was getting frustrated.
 I ultimately told him some news that illustrated why she wasn't getting back to him.

 When you think about it, if events had moved the way I had expected who knows if I would've remain employed.
 After the closure there were more press about this controversy but eventually after a week the theaters were re-opened under new management.
-The company where my friend and I would've worked simply moved their headquarters to their other remaining location on Chicago's west side in Lawndale.
+The company where my friend and I would've worked simply moved their headquarters to their other remaining location on Chicago's west side.

 Long story short not long after the eviction, the owners of ICE Theaters sold their interest in the Chatham theaters.
-And then about a year after that the cineplex was again sold to another chain known as Studio Movie Grill.
-As for what happened with ICE Theaters curiosity got the better of me and I checked their website not long after the Studio Movie Grill news.
-The website was down and was only left with an FB page that hadn't been updated since New Year's Eve 2013.
-I called the ICE Theaters number and went through menu options only to hear a recording that said as of December 13, 2013 their lone facility in Lawndale is only open for private events.
+And then about a year after that the Chatham was again sold to another chain known as Studio Movie Grill.
+As for what happened with ICE Theaters curiosity got the better of me and I checked their website not long after the Studio Movie Grill news and found that it was down and was only left with an FB page that hadn't been updated since New Year's Eve 2013.
+I called the ICE Theaters number and went through menu options only to hear a recording that said as of December 13, 2013 their lone facility on the west side is only open for private events.

 With that in mind, if things had worked out the way that I thought they would who knows what the future could've been.
 Perhaps I could've followed ICE Theaters to the west side and in about a year's time been out of a job.
 Either way this was just something that wasn't meant to be.